volodymyrhudyma/blog/content/blog/2020-09-11-unit-testing-in-react-applications.md

 metaDescription: Learn what is Unit Testing and how to Test Stateful and Stateless React Components | Redux-Thunk actions, reducers, selectors |
   Redux-Saga sagas with Jest and Enzyme.
-teaser: Every application requires automated testing to ensure that everything works as intended.
-Without testing, the functioning of your application is just a matter of luck.
+teaser: Each application must be automatically tested to ensure that everything works as intended and that the new features can be delivered without destroying the existing ones.
+Without testing, the functioning of your application is a matter of pure luck.
 date: 2020-09-12T22:42:06.499Z
 ---
+Each application must be automatically tested to ensure that everything works as intended and that the new features can be delivered without destroying the existing ones.

+Without testing, the functioning of your application is a matter of pure luck.

+Depending on your application, there are different types of tests that can be automated.

+In this article we will learn about Unit Testing and why it is crucial for the majority of projects.

 ## What is Unit Testing?

 **Unit Testing** is a software testing method in which individual units of source code are tested to determine whether they function as expected separately.